 The primary diagnostic test for verifying seizure activity and determining the location of the brain affected is an EEG.
 When an EEG is performed, electrodes are attached to the baby’s head.
 The electrodes read the electrical activity of the brain and show the changes that occur over time.
 The results appear on-screen as well as on printed strips.

-Seizures after birth are one sign that a birth injury may have potentially occurred, but are not the only sign.
-If the following signs occur in conjunction with seizures after birth, it may be a cause for concern and warrant further investigation:
+Seizures after birth are one sign that a birth injury may have occurred, but are not the only sign.
+They following signs may also be cause for concern and warrant further investigation:

 - The baby is pale or blue in color after delivery